The Dangers of Hexavalent Chromium (Chromium 6) in California Drinking Water

 Background on Hexavalent Chromium in California

-The movie Erin Brockovich alerted the public to the great suffering the little town of Hinkley experienced due to hexavalent chromium in their drinking water.
-Today, Hinkley is little more than a ghost town thanks to continued water contamination, health concerns, and plummeting property values.
-While the levels in most other impacted communities are much lower than Hinkley’s, hexavalent chromium has been detected in 2475 California drinking water sources.
-These sources are spread throughout 51 out of 58 counties.
+The movie Erin Brockovich alerted the public to the great suffering the little town of Hinkley, CA experienced due to the cancer-causing chemical hexavalent chromium (also known as chromium 6) in its drinking water.
+While the levels in most other impacted communities are much lower than Hinkley’s, hexavalent chromium was detected in 2475 California drinking water sources, spread throughout 51 out of 58 counties.

 In addition to natural sources, hexavalent chromium enters drinking water sources through discharges of dye and paint pigments, wood preservatives, chrome plating wastes, and leaching from hazardous waste sites.
 Not surprisingly, communities near chromium waste disposal sites or chromium manufacturing and processing plants are at particular risk of exposure.
 Probably the most impacted people are workers exposed on the job.